“Perplexity is the beginning of knowledge.”

 What About Mercury?

 Mercury is a naturally occurring element that exists in small amounts in all living things.
 However, industrial pollution has increased the level of mercury worldwide, especially in our oceans.
 While all seafood contains some mercury, the bigger the fish, the greater the amount.
 This is because the big fish live longer and eat the little fish, absorbing more mercury in the process.
-This graphic from the Sierra Club shows mercury levels, from low to high, in different types of seafood:
+This graphic from the Sierra Club shows mercury levels, from low to high, in different types of seafood.
+(Here’s a text list showing the same.)

 Does that mean we should avoid seafood altogether?
 No. Chris Kresser has done a lot of research in this area, and it’s actually a bigger risk to avoid seafood.
 We need the unique omega 3’s that seafood provides.
 The question is whether we should only eat low-mercury fish, or whether all seafood is safe to eat?
 Among scientists, opinions vary: